 The A’s battered Chicago pitching with a .316 team average—highest yet in a World Series, and aided by a lively cork-centered ball used partially during the regular season (but only in the NL) and entirely during the Series.
 Helping to lead the way at the plate were—surprise, surprise—Bender and Coombs.
 The pitching duo was just as sharp with the bat, combining to hit .368 while knocking in four runs.

-Despite their status as the AL’s most consistently successful team to date—they had finished below the .500 mark only once over their first nine years—the A’s finally won their first-ever World Series.
+Despite their status as the AL’s most consistently successful team to date—they had finished below the .500 mark only once over their first ten years—the A’s finally won their first-ever World Series.
 It would hardly be their last over the near future.

 Connie Mack’s first dynasty was off and running.

 Forward to 1911: The Legend of Home Run Baker Frank Baker famously powers the Philadelphia Athletics past an aggressive New York Giant squad in the World Series.

 Back to 1909: Three-Beat Sudden ace Babe Adams of the Pittsburgh Pirates stifles the Detroit Tigers into their third straight World Series loss.

 The 1910s Page: The Feds, the Fight and the Fix The majors suffer growing pains as they deal with a fledgling third league, increased scandal and gambling problems, and a brief interruption from the Great War.